microsoft/PackageUploader/README.md

 Answer: You will not - this will all be done at the service layer and client shouldn't have to be touched.

 Question: Will the wrapper support other actions? <br>
 Answer: We will indeed!
-Deleting/removing packages.
+Deleting/removing packages along with publishes.

 Question: Could I use this wrapper to automate and update other parts of partner center apart from uploads? <br>
 Answer: Unfortunately not right now and our only scope was uploads.
 The API teams are working to further expand this out to other parts of partner center.